Poles of cubic differentials and ends of convex $\mathbb{RP}^2$-surfaces: Ends of flat surfaces

 \section{Ends of flat surfaces}

-A \emph{flat surface} is a surface endowed with a flat Riemannian metric, or equivalently, an atlas with local charts taking values in the Euclidean plane and transition maps being Euclidean isometries.
-In this appendix, we collect results used in Sections \ref{subsec_nonexistence}, \ref{subsec_finitvolume}, \ref{subsec_normalform} and \ref{subsec_piecewise} concerning oriented flat surfaces homeomorphic to the half-open annulus $\mathbb{S}^1\times[0,1)$.
-We call such a surface a \emph{flat end} and study their properties ``at infinity'', \ie properties invariant under the following equivalence relation: flat ends $F_1$ and $F_2$ are called \emph{equivalent} if they have compact subsets $C_1$ and $C_2$ such that there is an orientation preserving isometry from $F_1\setminus C_1$ to $F_2\setminus C_2$.
+A \emph{flat surface} is a surface endowed with a flat Riemannian metric.
+In this appendix, we collect some results, used in Sections \ref{subsec_nonexistence}, \ref{subsec_finitvolume}, \ref{subsec_normalform} and \ref{subsec_piecewise}, about ends of flat surfaces.
+To formulate the results, we call a flat surface homeomorphic to the half-open annulus $\mathbb{S}^1\times[0,1)$ a \emph{flat end}, and study its properties ``at infinity'', \ie properties invariant under the following equivalence relation: flat ends $F_1$ and $F_2$ are said to be \emph{equivalent} if they have compact subsets $C_1$ and $C_2$ such that there is an orientation preserving isometry from $F_1\setminus C_1$ to $F_2\setminus C_2$.